totem09/XRstreet/README.md

 # XRstreet
-AR Try-On of Xstreet Sneakers
+AR Try-On of Sneakers by WebAR.rocks